BlueSquare23/johnlradford.io/fractional_reserve_banking.md

 #### Myth 1: "The Federal Reserve is a Private Bank Owned by Secret Elites"

-One of the most persistent conspiracy theories is that the Federal Reserve is a privately owned entity controlled by a shadowy group of bankers.
+One of the most persistent conspiracy theories out there is that the Federal Reserve is a privately owned entity, controlled by a shadowy group of bankers.
 While it’s true that the Fed has a unique structure, with regional Federal Reserve Banks technically structured as private corporations, it's misleading to call it a "private" institution.

 The Fed's Board of Governors is a government agency whose members are appointed by the President and confirmed by Congress.
 Its policies are publicly